Nagaland Jobs : NIT Nagaland Recruitment 2025

 How to apply :

-Eligible candidates may send their application in the prescribed format with all supporting documents and CV by email to jaydhar@nitnagaland.ac.in
+Eligible candidates having appropriate qualifications in relevant subject/specialization with consistently good academic records and experience may send their application (advance copy) in the prescribed format with all supporting documents and CV by email to madhu@nitnagaland.ac.in

 Detailed Advertisement : Click Here